YiyuanLinXX/YiyuanLinXX/README.md

 I’m Yiyuan Lin, currently a Ph.D. student majoring in Electrical and Computer Engineering at Cornell University.
 I am fortunate to be mentored by Dr. Yu Jiang at CAIR Lab.

-My research focuses on Robotics, Autonomous Systems, AI, and Plant Disease Detection.
+My research focuses on Robotics, Autonomous Systems, AI, High Throughput Phenotyping and Plant Disease Detection.

 <!---
 - 💞️ I’m looking to collaborate on ...